-You can use any terminal program, such as Putty, termite, or the built-in Eclipse terminal, to connect to the UART.
-These instructions explain how to use the Eclipse terminal; the others are similar.
+You can use any terminal program, such as Putty, termite, or the built-in terminal in the Efinity RISC-V Embedded Software IDE, to connect to the UART.
+These instructions explain how to use the built-in terminal while the others are similar.

-1. In Eclipse, choose Window > Show View > Terminal.
+In Efinity RISC-V Embedded Software IDE, choose Window > Show View > Terminal.
 The Terminal tab opens.